SebampitakoDuncan/MacDonalds-Multiagent-Scheduling-System/README.md

-# 🍔  A Multi-Agent Workforce Scheduling System for McDonald’s Operations
+#  Workforce Scheduling System for McDonald’s Operations

 An intelligent multi-agent system for automated workforce scheduling designed for McDonald’s Australia operations.

-## 🎯 Challenge
+## Challenge

 To replace manual 4-8 hours weekly scheduling with an AI-powered system that generates optimal 2-week rosters in under 180 seconds.

 ---

-## 🏗️ Multi-Agent Architecture
+## Multi-Agent Architecture

 ### Agent Overview